bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://dev.twtxt.net/doc/archivefeedsextension.html
 * A publishing platform use case (personal blog, knowledge base forum) assumes that you wish to make your content available indefinitely (or until #redaction )
 * We would like to reduce bandwidth requirement of syncing long timelines
-* Older messages should be archived either in fixed time frames (annually, monthly) or based on an order of magnitude of volume (like about 1000 messages) and paged
+* Older messages should be archived either in fixed time frames (annually, monthly) or based on an order of magnitude of volume (like about 1000 messages or 100kB) and paged
 * The archive links should be marked up with bounding timestamps to allow ID based partial lookups
+* Potentially store the archive links as a separate file or as a tree if there would be too many (>16)
-* The feed with the most recent posts should be as short as possible and potentially pruned by the #read_receipt of our followers
+* The feed with the most recent posts should be as short as possible and potentially pruned by the #read_receipt of our followers for chat use cases

-### Incremental updates

-* Honor HTTP If-Modified-Since
-* Lazily only fetch as few archives resulted by #compaction as possible to satisfy a user action
-* Where supported, scan backwards (forwards?) in the file with HTTP range requests to only fetch metadata updates and newly appended entries

 ### Read receipt